 The Registered Training Organisation (RTO) plays a vital role in the successful completion of the Training Contract.
-To assist Australian Apprenticeships NT in administering Training Contracts there are key requirements of RTOs.
+To assist Australian Apprenticeship Support Network in administering Training Contracts there are key requirements of RTOs.

 RTO’s are providers and assessors of nationally recognised training that have been registered by the Australian Skills Quality Authority (ASQA).
 Only RTOs can issue nationally recognised qualifications.
 There are approximately 5000 RTOs that currently exist within Australia.